 The Alhambra is surrounded by a forest where more than 60 different type of trees grow together.

 You will be able to step on a crunchy carpet of brown leaves coming from the chestnuts, poplars, elms and laurels.

-Feel the lovely smell of autumn, enjoy its bright colours and sit on a bench to hear the sound of water coming from nearby fountains and canals.
+Insider tip: sit on a bench and feel the lovely smell of autumn, enjoy its bright colours and hear the sound of water coming from nearby fountains and canals.

 4. Discover a New Viewpoint at the AlbaicínThe festivity of San Miguel Arcángel is celebrated in the Albaicín on 29 of September.
 It is a very popular event in Granada´s oldest neighbourhood.

 The Romería de San Miguel is a colourful procession that attracts thousands of people.